Installation and Setup

 Inside your post or page editor look for the “Custom Fields” form below the editor box.
 If you do not see it you need to enable it via the screen options tab at top of dashboard.

 If you wish to enter in specific keywords for your feed provider instead of using the first tag you would enter RRSSFEEDKEYWORDS in the Name field, and your desired keywords in the Value field.
-See graphic: (Note, if you have Version 1.5, you can use our ACME Tag for your tags instead)
+See graphic: (Note, if you have Version 1.5 and above, you can use our ACME Tag for your tags instead)

 If you wish to enter a specific feed with your desired keywords included or perhaps just a standard feed you would enter RRSSFEEDURL in the Name field, and your desired feed in the Value field.
 See graphic: